ruuda/blog/posts/the-yaml-document-from-hell.md

    so you don’t have values that look like strings but aren’t.
    Toml is widely supported,
    you can probably find a toml parser for your favorite language.
-   It’s even in the Python standard library, unlike yaml.
+   It’s even in the Python standard library — unlike yaml!
    A weak spot of toml is deeply nested data.
  * [**Json with comments**][jsonc],
    [**Json with commas and comments**][jwcc],